Exeter Cathedral

 Exeter Cathedral, properly known as the Cathedral Church of Saint Peter in Exeter, is an Anglican cathedral, and the seat of the Bishop of Exeter, in the city of Exeter, Devon, in South West England.
-The present building was complete by about 1400, and has several notable features, including an early set of misericords, an astronomical clock and the longest uninterrupted medieval stone vaulted ceiling in the world.
+The present building was complete by about 1400 and has several notable features, including an early set of misericords, an astronomical clock and the longest uninterrupted medieval stone vaulted ceiling in the world.

 History

+The site where Exeter Cathedral was constructed was home to Roman buildings.
+A legionary fortress was constructed between 50–75 AD.
+A Roman bathhouse was discovered in 1971.

 The founding of the cathedral at Exeter, dedicated to Saint Peter, dates from 1050, when the seat of the bishop of Devon and Cornwall was transferred from Crediton because of a fear of sea-raids.
-A Saxon minster already existing within the town (and dedicated to Saint Mary and Saint Peter) was used by Leofric as his seat, but services were often held out of doors, close to the site of the present cathedral building.
+A Saxon minster already existing within the town (and dedicated to Saint Mary and Saint Peter) was used by Leofric as his seat.

 In 1107 William Warelwast was appointed to the see, and this was the catalyst for the building of a new cathedral in the Norman style.
 Its official foundation was in 1133, during Warelwast's time, but it took many more years to complete.
 Following the appointment of Walter Bronescombe as bishop in 1258, the building was already recognised as outmoded, and it was rebuilt in the Decorated Gothic style, following the example of Salisbury.
 However, much of the Norman building was kept, including the two massive square towers and part of the walls.
 It was constructed entirely of local stone, including Purbeck Marble.
 The new cathedral was complete by about 1400, apart from the addition of the chapter house and chantry chapels.

 Like most English cathedrals, Exeter suffered during the Dissolution of the Monasteries, but not as much as it would have done had it been a monastic foundation.
 Further damage was done during the Civil War, when the cloisters were destroyed.
 Following the restoration of Charles II, a new pipe organ was built in the cathedral by John Loosemore.
 Charles II's sister Henrietta Anne of England was baptised here in 1644.
 In 1650 an independent church was meeting in the cathedral and this small church caused upset when the minister "excommunicated" Susanna Parr.